-In a pre-purchase car inspection, we will do a comprehensive safety inspection and check over the engine and mechanical systems including the brakes, steering, suspension and more.
+In Alberta used vehicle inspections cover a comprehensive safety inspection and check of the engine and mechanical systems including the brakes, steering, suspension and more to make sure everything is in working order.
 We will put the used car on a lift, so we can check the underneath for rust, leaks or other damage.

-During the inspection, we should be able to determine if any extensive damage or repairs have been done to the vehicle in the past, or if is going to need some work in the future.
-A PPI will ensure you’re not purchasing a car that is unsafe or unfit for the road.
+During the auto inspection, we should be able to determine if any extensive damage or repairs have been done to the vehicle in the past, or if is going to need some work in the future.
+A PPI will ensure you don’t buy a car that is unsafe or unfit for the road.

 Buying or selling a used vehicle?
-Get a pre-purchase vehicle inspection first!
+Let us check under the hood first with a pre-purchase vehicle inspection!
 Call us at (780) 761-1800 or book an appointment online.